liuyao12/Ranger-Mish-ImageWoof-5/README.md

 see the [original repo](https://github.com/lessw2020/Ranger-Mish-ImageWoof-5)

-# ResNet with a twist
+# ResNet with a Twist

 A quick summary of the underlying mathematics:

-neural network | "heat" equation
-:----:|:-------:
-input layer | initial condition feed forward | solving the equation
+convolutional neural network | "heat" equation :----:|:-------: input layer | initial condition feed forward | solving the equation